terraform-google-modules/terraform-google-memorystore/README.md

 | region | The region the instance lives in. |

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Requirements

+### APIs

+A project with the following APIs enabled must be used to host the resources of this module:

+- Google Cloud Memorystore API: `redis.googleapis.com`

 ## File structure